tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/documentdb/access-control-on-documentdb-resources.md

 5. All new line characters (\n) shown are required within the signature string including the last empty string("").

- To encode the signature string for a request against DocumentDB, use the following format:
+ To encode the signature string for a request against Cosmos DB, use the following format:

 StringToSign = Verb.toLowerCase() + "\n" + ResourceType.toLowerCase() + "\n" + ResourceLink + "\n" + Date.toLowerCase() + "\n" + "" + "\n";